 If you want to succeed as a blogger, your writing has to be top notch.
 Why not get started right now?

-After payment, you’ll automatically be redirected to a page where you’ll download the goodies.
-You’ll also get an email with the same instructions plus a password.
-Having trouble?
+After payment via PayPal, you’ll automatically be redirected to a page where you’ll download the goodies.
+You’ll also get a confirmation email with the same instructions plus a password.
+Tech trouble?
 Email me from my contact page above.